xuankimtran/docs-1/pages/katalon-studio/docs/azure_devops_integration.md

         <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/azure-devops-intergration/status-mapping.png" width=70%>

-    - In the **Test Configuration Mapping**, map the **Execution OS/Device** and **Execution Browser/App** with the **Test Configurations in Azure DevOps** to match the testing environment configured to run the tests in Katalon Studio with configurations fetched from ADO.
+    - In the **Test Configuration Mapping**, map the **Execution OS/Device** and **Execution Browser/App** configured to run the test in Katalon Studio with the **Test Configurations in Azure DevOps**.

+        **Test Configuration** is used as a filter in Test Point Query for test run submission.
+Depending on **what OS and platform** using to execute the test, Katalon Studio will get the corresponding **Azure Test Configuration** and use it as a filter for test points configured to it.

         You can also **Add** or **Remove** item(s) to customize the settings.

         > **What is Test Configuration?**
         >
         > **A Test Configuration is a combination of configuration variable values**.
 Your configuration variables could be, for example, operating system, browser, CPU type, database.
 A configuration might be "Windows 8 + 32-bit CPU" or "Windows 10 + 64-bit CPU."
 [Learn more](https://docs.microsoft.com/en-us/azure/devops/test/test-different-configurations?view=azure-devops)
+        >
+        > **What is Test Point?**
+        >
+        > **A test point is a unique combination of a test case, test suite, configuration, and tester**.
+Test cases by themselves are not executable.
+When you add a test case to a test suite, test point(s) are generated.
+[Learn more](https://docs.microsoft.com/en-us/azure/devops/test/new-test-plans-page?view=azure-devops#execute-tab)

         <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/azure-devops-intergration/environment-mapping.png" width=70%>